ckinley360/StockPriceAndPopulationAge/README.md

 Then, we'll compute Pearson's population correlation coefficient using SciPy's **stats** module.

-`Pearson's population correlation coefficient: 0.83`
+`Pearson's population correlation coefficient (p): 0.83`

 A population correlation coefficient of **0.83** tells us that there is, in fact, a fairly strong positive linear relationship between the middle-aged population and stock prices.
 When the middle-aged population increases, stock prices tend to also increase.
+With the population correlation coefficient computed, we can compute the population coefficient of determination:

+`Population coefficient of determination (p^2): p^2 = (0.83)^2 = 0.689`

+This tells us that **68.9%** of the total variation of our dependent variable (stock price) is explained by our independent variable (middle-aged population).